 Nevertheless, there are differences between national pathways - differences that could cause conflicts.
-In particular, this is the case between France and its neighbours: although France in all pathways except the grassroots-centred seek to strongly increase renewables (to 25-50% of the power mix), they also foresee a large nuclear fleet covering 50-75% of the demand by 2050.
+In particular, this is the case between France and its neighbours: although France in all but the grassroots-centred pathways seek to strongly increase renewables (to 25-50% of the power mix), they also foresee a large nuclear fleet covering 50-75% of the demand by 2050.
 In its neighbour countries Germany and Spain, and to some extent Italy, the dominance of intermittent renewables is very strong across most pathways.
-The power system modelling in MUSTEC will show whether and to what extent this will lead to problems in the power system and conflicts between national strategies; it appears likely, however, that such differences will be problematic due to the high need for flexibility in renewables-dominated power systems and the low flexibility of a nuclear-based system (especially in terms of frequently stopping and starting generation, if not in terms of ramping behaviour (Morris, 2018)).
-In many cases, strategies explicitly or implicity rely on balancing their supply with imports - but if all countries strongly expand intermittent renewables, this may not be easily possible, as there is simply too little flexibility available.
+The power system modelling in MUSTEC and SCCER JA IDEA will show whether and to what extent this will lead to problems in the power system and conflicts between national strategies; it appears likely, however, that such differences will be problematic due to the high need for flexibility in renewables-dominated power systems and the low flexibility of a nuclear-based system (especially in terms of frequently stopping and starting generation, if not in terms of ramping behaviour (Morris, 2018)).